 Term Definition Certificate A form of electronic documents used for verifying the relationship between entities and public key.
-A certificate is issued in compliance with ITU-T Recommendation X.509 (11/08): Information technology - Open systems interconnection - The Directory: Public-key and attribute certificate frameworks and ISO/IEC 9594-8:2008 Information technology Open Systems Interconnection The Directory: Public-key and attribute certificate frameworks.
+A certificate is issued in compliance with ITU-T Recommendation X.509 (10/12): Information technology - Open systems interconnection - The Directory: Public-key and attribute certificate frameworks and ISO/IEC 9594-8:2012 Information technology Open Systems Interconnection The Directory: Public-key and attribute certificate frameworks.
 Certificate Policy (CP) The document, which is entitled "Thailand National Root Certification Authority Certificate Policy", describes the principal statement and applications of certificates.
-Certificate Repository Source for storage and publication of certificates and certificate revocation lists.
+Certificate Repository A source for storage and publication of certificates and certificate revocation lists.
 Certificate Revocation A certificate may be revoked prior to its expiration date.
 Once revoked, it can no longer be used.
 Certification Authority (CA) An entity authorized to issue, manage, revoke, and renew certificates.
-Certification Practice Statement (CPS) The document, which is entitled "Thailand National Root Certification Authority Certification Practice Statement", describes the procedures and scope of the certification authority, duties and obligations of the parties that acts in reliance of a certificate.
-Cryptographic Module Specialized equipment used to maintain, manage and operate the key pair.
-Digital Signature A Digital Signature is a mathematical scheme for demonstrating the

-Term Definition authenticity and integrity of a digital message or document.
+Certification Practice Statement (CPS) The document, which is entitled "Thailand National Root Certification Authority Certification Practice Statement", describes the procedures and scope of the certification authority, duties and obligations of the parties that act in reliance of a certificate.
+Cryptographic Module The specialized equipment used to maintain, manage and operate the key pair.
+Digital Signature A digital signature is a mathematical scheme for demonstrating the authenticity and integrity of a digital message or document.
 Directory Service A storage for publication of certificates and certificate revocation lists following the X.500 Standard or LDAP.
-Entity Individual, Server, Operating Unit / Site, or any Device that is under the control of the individual.
-Key Pair A Key Pair refers to two separate keys of the asymmetric cryptographic system, one of which is secret (Private Key) and another is public (Public Key).
-The two parts of the key pair are mathematically linked in the ways that one key locks or encrypts the plaintext, and the other unlocks or decrypts the cipher text.
+Entity An individual or server, operating unit / site, or any device that is under the control of the individual.
+Key Pair A key pair refers to two separate keys of the asymmetric cryptographic system, one of which is secret (Private Key) and another is public (Public Key).
+The two parts of the key pair are mathematically linked in the ways that one key lock

+Term Definition or encrypts the plaintext, and the other unlocks or decrypts the cipher text.
 Neither key can perform both functions by itself.
-The Key Pair can be used to authenticate the digital signature as well as maintain confidentiality of information.
+The key pair can be used to authenticate the digital signature as well as maintain the confidentiality of information.
 OCSP (Online Certificate Status Protocol) A protocol used for verifying status of a certificate.
-Private Key The key used to create a digital signature and can be used to decrypt the message that is encrypted with its pair of public key, to obtain the original message.
-Public Key The key used to verify a digital signature to ensure the integrity of electronic message and also to encrypt message to maintain its confidentiality.
+Private Key The key used to create a digital signature and can be used to decrypt the message that is encrypted with its pair of public key to obtain the original message.
+Public Key The key used to verify a digital signature to ensure the integrity of electronic message and also to encrypt a message to maintain its confidentiality.